 Use in Cancer

-Ribociclib is approved to be used with an aromatase inhibitor to treat:
+Ribociclib is approved to be used with other drugs to treat:

 Ribociclib is also being studied in the treatment of other types of cancer.